CRM for PR: 25 PR Tools that Help Manage Media Relations

 You do this by using one or many of the tools we talked about.
 But how do you monitor everything?
 How do you know when to approach a visitor?
 It helps to bring all interactions in a single channel that you’re following every day.

 Nothing more, nothing less than a private chatroom.
 The magic lies in what you do with it: Slack makes it really simple to bring in data from the CRM tools we talked about: journalist visits press room, journalist asks a question, journalist shared your news on Twitter…

 There are tons of integrations to help you stay on top of what's happening in real time.

 A service to easily tie online services together.
 Bringing Twitter mentions into your hipchat chatroom, for example, is done in a few clicks.

 It’s not about how many PR CRM software tools you use.
 It’s about selecting the right ones for your business and integrating them at its heart.
 These tools will provide some help but you still need to do the work: you will be writing e-mails, answering questions and phoning people.

 That’s why there is an R in CRM.

 When you're ready to get started with finding the right tools to make your 9–5 go as far as it possibly can, check out #PRstack – a free register of more than 250 PR tools made to simplify your day-to-day, grow your brand and engage your audience, with 30 practical examples from PR industry experts.
-And of course, check out Prezly – the last piece of PR software you'll ever need.
+And of course, check out Prezly – the last piece of public relations software you'll ever need.
 But then, I would say that :)